ionic-team/ionic-site/docs/nightly/api/directive/menuClose/index.md

-Closes a side menu which is currently opened.
+Attribute directive which closes a currently opened side menu.
 By default, navigation transitions will not animate between views when the menu is open and this directive is used to close the menu.
+Additionally, this directive will reset the history and make the entering view the root of its history stack.
+Having the entering view become the root of the history stack is done to replicate the user experience seen on most side menu implementations, which is to not show the back button at the root of the stack, and only show the menu button.
+It's recommended to also use the `enable-menu-with-back-views="false"`
+<a href="/docs/nightly/api/directive/ionSideMenus/"><code>ionSideMenus</code></a> attribute when using the menuClose directive.